A closeup shot of a film minor student seen from behind a digital camera.

 You’ll have access to unique film archives like the Adoor Gopalakrishnan Film Archive & Research Center, which honors the legacy of internationally celebrated filmmaker Adoor Gopalakrishnan.
 Or the UWM Libraries Cinema Arts Archive, which contains over 200 essential works from the history of experimental cinema.
 Learn more and explore the Film Archive Library.

-Cinemas, Festivals & Screenings
+Cinemas, Film Festivals & Screenings

 Film and video screenings, festivals and exhibitions offer students the opportunity to see and experience both contemporary and historical works by American independent filmmakers as well as by international artists.
 Learn more about our cinemas, festivals and screenings.